Chicken Soup, Bone Broths & Veggie Broths A’la Desiree:) haha

 Bone Broths Heal:

 Bone broth is delicious and provides needed nutrients to heal our often problematic guts, healing digestive woes, autoimmune problems and much more.
 It’s rich in amino acids and healthy fats that support our ligaments and all connective tissue.
 Bone broth is super easy to make.
-This is one of my favorite ways to make it with beef bones.

 One of the most important benefit of any broth - be it bone broth or just a good homemade vegetable broth is natural and organic sodium.
 This is one of the best healing nutrients for the stomach and intestines.
 Minerals Up...
 Dis-Ease Down!